Vik, Sogn: Coat of arms

 The coat of arms was granted on 15 March 1991.
 The official blazon is "Vert, three leaf-knives Or bendwise in pale" (På grøn grunn tre skråstilte gull lauvknivar).
 This means the arms have a green field (background) and the charge is a set of three knives for the cutting of leaves that are laying diagonally in a vertical column.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 These types of blunt point knives were commonly used in the area to cut fodder for animals.
 The arms were designed by Rune Tangstad.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Vik.
+The Church of Norway has five parishes (sokn) within Vik Municipality.
 It is part of the Sogn prosti (deanery) in the Diocese of Bjørgvin.